longtian/react-datatables-example/README.md

 > This example will mainly focus on how to use Datatables and its extensions in React project instead of diving into the [fabulous API](http://www.datatables.net/reference/api/).

-## How to run this example
+**How to run this example**

 ```sh
 npm install && npm start
 ```

-Open your browser and navigate to http://localhost:8080/static/entry
+Open your browser and navigate to [http://localhost:8080/static/entry](http://localhost:8080/static/entry)

-## Tips

 ### How to import Datatables ?